regolith-linux/regolith-desktop-website/content/docs/using-regolith/basics.md

 After logging in, you'll be at a blank screen with the bar at the bottom and some keyboard shortcuts on the right.
 To launch an application, press {{< keys "super,space" >}} and a menu will be presented with all of the applications installed on the system.
 If you begin typing the name of the application you wish to launch, the list will filter down to only matching names.
 You can also scroll through the list with the arrow keys.

+Users that prefer to have an item on the bar to open the app launcher dialog may install the `i3xrocks-app-launcher` package and refresh the regolith session.

 ![](/regolith-ilia-apps.png)

 ### Navigate to a Window